G1.30 Student Co-op/Interns and Volunteer Programs

 • Use the names of clients served in oral or written communication except as it pertains to Cabinet business;

-• Assume sole responsibility of casework decisions and responsibilities;
+• Assume sole responsibility for casework decisions and responsibilities;

 • Transport a client or child in the legal custody of the Cabinet;